Development of a Localization Solution

 - Consider converting field-based documentation to task-based documentation using tooltips and Dynamics 365 Business Central documentation Github repository.
 Rulesets can help you ensure, for example, that no fields or actions are missing tooltips (link requires PartnerSource account).

-- If you're converting existing localization (developed in C/AL) to localization apps (check this video(requires PartnerSource access)), as described in technical checklist for your app, you'll need to set ApplicatoinArea property UI elements which you want to make visible in Business Central.
+- If you're converting an existing localization (developed in C/AL) to localization apps (check this video(requires PartnerSource access)), as described in technical checklist for your app, you'll need to set ApplicatoinArea property UI elements which you want to make visible in Business Central.
 To help you with that use NAVApplicationAreaHelper powershell command let to do this in bulk.

 Getting started with localization apps